MicrosoftDocs/customer-insights/ci-docs/journeys/customer-insights-quickstart-guide.md

 - **Analytics**: You can measure the performance and effectiveness of your email campaign based on the Customer Insights - Data profiles.
 You can track metrics such as open rate, click rate, conversion rate, and revenue generated by your campaign.
 - **Lead scoring**: You can assign scores to your customers based on their loyalty points and other attributes from the Customer Insights - Data profiles.
 You can use the lead scoring feature to rank your customers based on their engagement and readiness to buy.

-**Step 5**: Add an end tile and set the journey status to Completed.
+### Step 5 Add an end tile and set the journey status to "Completed"

 This will end the journey for the customer after they receive the email.
 Publish and activate your journey.
 This makes your journey live and ready to run.
 You can monitor the performance of your journey using the analytics dashboard and the insights panel.

-**Summary**
+## Summary

-Customer Insights effortlessly translates rich data into impactful, automated interactions that resonate deeply with customers.
+Customer Insights effortlessly translates rich data into impactful, automated interactions that resonate with customers.
 To start the process, use Customer Insights - Data to create comprehensive customer views, importing data and processing it to create unified profiles.

 Once the data is unified, use segments, measures, and predictions to analyze it and unveil valuable insights into customer behavior and preferences.

-After analyzing the data, it’s you can act on it and reach out to customer using Customer Insights - Journeys, using the rich customer data to craft personalized journeys.
-This includes setting triggers, defining channels (for example, email content based on dynamic customer attributes), analytics for campaign performance measurement, and lead scoring.
+After analyzing the data, reach out to customers with Customer Insights - Journeys, using the rich customer data to craft personalized journeys.
+The journeys are composed of launch triggers, communication channels (for example, email content based on dynamic customer attributes), analytics for campaign performance measurement, and lead scoring.

+Customer Insights is a complete solution to getting to know customers and reaching them when and where they're most receptive.

 **Next steps**

 - [Send a targeted email blast in Customer Insights - Journeys](real-time-marketing-email-get-started.md)
 - [Boost event engagement with journeys](real-time-marketing-event-registration-journey.md)
 - [Send a targeted email blast in Customer Insights - Journeys](real-time-marketing-email-get-started.md)